pranjalchamola/Training-Assignment/README.md

 # Training-Assignment
-Daily Assignments during Training
-Open index.html in Final project file.
+This is our final assignment of JS .
-Created an application to book a doctor’s appointment using the given JSON in the file.
+In this assignment we have created an application to book a doctor’s appointment using the given JSON in the file.
-In this assignment we used javascript,CSS,HTML,bootstrap to make website responsive
+Open Final Assessment JS folder and our main file is final.html In this assignment we have used Javascript, CSS, HTML, Bootstrap,JQuery.